DJ824/hft-reader-writer-/README.md

 # hft data reader/writer

-writes different forms of hft data to disk in binary format uses an Structure of Arrays format, with 1 column per field
+writes different forms of hft data to disk in binary format uses a Structure of Arrays format, with 1 column per field

 ex) say we want to store level 2 data, 4 fields